olinjs/olinjs/lessons/03-mongo/README.md

 You'll likely be using embeds 80% of the time, but references also have their place, so know how to do both.

 The Mongo documentation has further details about [when to embed vs reference](http://docs.mongodb.org/manual/core/data-model-design/).

-#### Preclass Reading and Exercise
-Read the [Class 5 README](https://github.com/olinjs/olinjs/tree/master/lessons/05-client-jquery-ajax).
-Follow along and build the app starting at the "HTML Forms" section to the end.

-To complete the preclass, push the app you create during the "HTML Forms" section" to your fork of the Olin.js repo.
-Then, send an email to [olinjs16@gmail.com](olinjs16@gmail.com) with the subject line "Preclass 5" and a link to the GitHub folder containing your forms app.

-(The preclass is long -- if you can't get through all of it, at least get two forms working, then finish up the third in class).

-If you're looking for an additional jQuery resource, this one is pretty good: [Basics of jQuery](http://jqfundamentals.com/chapter/jquery-basics).